makerdao/governance-manual/parameter-index/debt-auction/param-auction-duration-flop.md

 `Bid Duration (Flop)` = 1 hour
 `Auction Duration (Flop)` = 30 minutes

-The the auction will only last 30 minutes, making the Bid Duration (Flop) irrelevant.
+The auction will only last 30 minutes, making the Bid Duration (Flop) irrelevant.

 The Auction Duration (Flap) parameter fulfills the same role as this parameter in Surplus Auctions.